Armenian religion in Cyprus: Limassol

-Turkish-occupied areas
+Northern Cyprus

 Nicosia

-The old Virgin Mary [Սուրբ Աստուածածին (Sourp Asdvadzadzin)] cathedral in Victoria street, currently in the Turkish-occupied part of the walled city of Nicosia near Paphos Gate, also known as Notre Dame de Tyre or Tortosa, was originally a Benedictine/Carthusian Abbey built between 1308 and 1310, on the site of an older church which had originally been built in 1116 and was destroyed by an earthquake in 1303, where Armenian-Catholic nuns served.
+The Notre Dame de Tyre on Victoria street, in North Nicosia, was originally a Benedictine/Carthusian Abbey built between 1308 and 1310, on the site of an older church which had originally been built in 1116 and was destroyed by an earthquake in 1303, where Armenian Catholic nuns served.
 Sometime before 1504 it passed into the hands of the Armenian Prelature of Cyprus and it used to be the centre of the Armenian community of Cyprus until it was captured, along with the rest of the Armenian quarter, by Turkish Cypriots during the 1963–1964 troubles and occupied by Turkey during the 1974 Turkish invasion.
 After the Osmanian occupation of Cyprus in 1570, it was temporarily used as a salt store, until it was returned to the Armenian community by a firman in May 1571; the Armenian ownership of the church was further confirmed by another firman in May 1614.
 During the period of the Armenian genocide, many persecuted Armenian refugees sought shelter on its verandah.
-It was located next to the old Prelature building, the Melikian-Ouzounian school, the Armenian genocide monument and the Melikian family mansion.
+It was located next to the old prelature building, the Melikian-Ouzounian school, the Armenian genocide monument and the Melikian family mansion.